 protons in their nuclei (eight for oxygen, 92 for uranium), but

 the number of neutrons can vary.
-Thus, while all oxygen atoms have
+Thus, some oxygen nuclei contain

-ten neutrons rather than the usual eight.
-Each of the possible
+nine or ten neutrons rather than the usual eight.
+Each of the

-number of neutrons in the atoms of a chemical element defines an
+possible number of neutrons in the atoms of a chemical element

-isotope of the element, and we distinguish different isotopes by
+defines an isotope of the element, and we distinguish different

-adding a prefix to the element symbol that gives the total number
+isotopes by adding a prefix to the element symbol that gives the

-of neutrons and protons in the nucleus.
-Thus the most abundant
+total number of neutrons and protons in the nucleus.
+Thus the most

-isotope of oxygen is written as 16O, since its nuclei
+abundant isotope of oxygen is written as 16O, since

-isotope, either by emitting two protons and two neutrons in the
+isotope, either by emitting two protons and two neutrons as a

-form of a helium nucleus (alpha decay) or by transforming a
+helium nucleus (alpha decay) or by transforming a neutron

-neutron to a proton by emitting an electron and a neutrino (beta
+to a proton by emitting an electron and a neutrino (beta decay).

-decay).
-Alpha decay is characteristic of very heavy nuclei,
+Alpha decay is characteristic of very heavy nuclei, while beta

-while beta decay is characteristic of nuclei that are overloaded
+decay is characteristic of nuclei that are overloaded with

-is the heaviest isotope of any element found in nature in any
+is the heaviest isotope of any element found on Earth in any

 quantity.
 A nucleus of 238U is very slightly unstable,